1954 United States elections

-The 1954 United States elections were held on November 2, 1954.
+Elections were held on November 2, 1954.
 The election took place in the middle of Republican President Dwight D. Eisenhower's first term.
-In the election, the Republicans lost the Congressional majorities they had won in the previous election, due in most part to the backlash from McCarthyism and the numerous controversies it spawned including the Army hearings and the suicide of Democratic Senator Lester C. Hunt.
-The Democratic gains were modest, but they were enough for the party to win back control of both chambers of Congress.
+In the election, the Republicans lost the Congressional majorities they had won in the previous election; Democratic gains were modest, but were enough for the party to win back control of both chambers of Congress.

 In the House, the Republicans lost eighteen seats to the Democratic Party, losing control of the chamber.
-Republicans would not re-take the House until 1994.
+Republicans would not retake the House until 1994.
 The Republicans also lost control of the U.S. Senate, losing two seats to the Democrats.
-Republicans would not re-take control of the Senate until 1980.
+Republicans would not retake control of the Senate until 1980.

+A contribution to the Republican reversal was backlash against GOP-driven McCarthyism and the numerous controversies it spawned, including the Army–McCarthy hearings.
+Other factors included a comment made in Detroit by Defense Secretary Charles Wilson, former president of General Motors, equating unemployed auto workers with "lazy kennel dogs who sit... and yell."

+However, it has been pointed out that losses in the midterm election were considerably less than the White House party generally faces in the midterm elections, and this has been attributed to the overall popularity of President Eisenhower, who participated in the campaign along with Vice-President Richard Nixon and other members of the cabinet.